 Posts Tagged Personal

-Winter can be a hard time for freelancers.
-If you work from home your heating bills are enormous, you freeze your butt off for three months and you’re constantly scared you’re going to slip on ice, break your wrist and put yourself out of business.
-Staying warm and in one piece used to be a worry for me and, although a lot of what I’m about to write may sound obvious, if you’re not used to working from home, it might not be that obvious at all.
+Winter can be hard time freelancers.
+Your heating bills are huge, you freeze your butt off for 3 months and you’re constantly scared you’re going to slip on ice and put yourself out of business.
+I used to worry about staying warm and in one piece but I don’t any more because I now have fail-proof ways to get through winter without eye-watering bills or a trip to A&E.

 Many people have told me that they thought they needed to get an office or have a ‘proper’ desk set up before they could be a freelancer so I want to show you that this is complete and utter nonsense!
 Virtual Assistants can work from anywhere they like and you shouldn’t let the lack of an office prevent you from setting up your own business.

 I love a good business book but I’m reeeeally choosy about what I buy.
 Because I don’t want you to waste a whole load of time, money and effort picking through various reviews and descriptions, I thought I’d give you a list of the ones I like the most.
 I own every one of these books and know they will help your career and get you where you want to go.

 On Wednesday 10th June 2009 I left my job to become a full time freelancer.
 I wish I could say that I screamed “UP YOURS LOSERS!!” as I waved to my previous employers (without using all my fingers) whilst sprinting for the door with the contents of the stationery cupboard, but I didn’t.
 Instead I quietly walked out of the gates into the unknown.